KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 ### Stopping kde-builder gracefully when stop-on-failure is false

-As mentioned above, it is possible to cause kde-builder to gracefully shutdown early once it has completed the module it is currently working on.
+As mentioned above, it is possible to cause kde-builder to gracefully shutdown early once it has completed the project it is currently working on.
 To do this, you need to send the POSIX `HUP` signal to kde-builder.

 You can do this with a command such as `pkill` (on Linux systems) as